AZ1688/SecurityofAI/README.md

 - Data leakage, Inadequate sandboxing
 - LLM vulnerability scanner - garak https://github.com/leondz/garak
 - Arthur Shield: The First Firewall for LLMs
 - Lakera is an AI security company.
 They have specific products to protect against Prompt injection: Lakera Guard | Unlock LLMs for Production | Lakera – Protecting AI teams that disrupt the world.
+- Generative Discriminator Guided Sequence Generation (GeDi) or Plug and Play Language Models (PPLM)

 # AI Security for Enterprise
 - Enterprise architectures for LLMs (a16z)